Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 service and is not an alternative to services provided by, e.g., EUDAT or several local academic service providers.

-The object storage can be easily reached from outside LUMI also.
+The object storage can be easily reached from outside LUMI also with full access control (and without webbrowsers).
 In fact, during downtimes, LUMI-O is often still operational as its software stack is managed completely independently from LUMI.
 It is therefore also very well suited as a mechanism for data transfer to and from LUMI.
 Moreover, tools for object storage often perform much better